Sermon: How Much Leaven Can God Take?

 God is proposing a covenant with Abraham, and He is telling Abraham what is going to happen to his descendants.
 So He tells Abraham, in verse 15, "And you shall go to your fathers in peace; you shall be buried in a good old age."

 Genesis 15:16 But in the fourth generation they [Abraham's descendants] shall come hither again: for the iniquity of the Amorites is not yet full.

 It clearly indicates that the Amorites were already sinning, and God had their land already marked aside to become Israel's land, but He was going to time it for the time when the iniquity, the sinfulness, of the Amorites reached its peak, and then He was going to blow them out of the way, as it were, using the Israelites as the ones who would execute His judgment.

 That verse clearly gives indication that the iniquity of the Amorites was not yet to the place, within His purpose, that they needed to be dispossessed.
-It looks like God times things, doesn't it?
+It looks like God times things, does it not?
 He is watching.
 He is observing.
 He is evaluating.
 He is reaching decisions, and in many cases the decision is, "Not yet;" but the pot is simmering, making ready.